Support for Linux and open-source technology in Azure

-Microsoft may assist for Linux issues, but this image does not include additional support from SUSE.
-SUSE-related inquiries may require the customer to engage SUSE directly, and require an active SUSE support agreement.
+This image includes updates for your virtual machine from SUSE.
+Microsoft may assist for Linux issues, but this image doesn't include additional support from SUSE.
+SUSE related inquiries may require the customer to engage SUSE directly, and require an active SUSE support agreement.

 Conversion between PAYG Offerings to BYOS can be done through the Azure Hybrid Benefit.

 For more information, see Preview: Azure Hybrid Benefit – how it applies for Linux Virtual Machines